Iran says use of chemical arms by anyone in Syria is "red line"

 The Syrian government and the opposition blame each other for alleged chemical attacks in Aleppo in March and Homs in December.
 Syria wants U.N. investigators to look into only the reported Aleppo attack, but U.N.
 Secretary General Ban Ki-moon wants the inquiry he has ordered to cover both incidents.

-Ban said on Monday that investigators have been gathering and analyzing available information on alleged chemical attacks in Syria, but access to the war-torn country was essential for a "credible and comprehensive inquiry.
+Ban said on Monday that investigators have been gathering and analysing available information on alleged chemical attacks in Syria, but access to the war-torn country was essential for a "credible and comprehensive inquiry.

 (Reporting By Yeganeh Torbati; Editing by Mark Heinrich)